 - Benchmark the conversion rates.
 Just because they’re improving month-on-month or year-on-year isn’t a sign you can relax.
 Compare them against your competitors instead for a more accurate information check.

-So, now that you know what goes into a lead generation machine - time to start building one.
+So, now that you know what goes into a lead generation machine - it's time to start building one.
 And if you’d like some more clarity on some parts - give us a call.